uffe/awesome-react-components/readme.md

 # Menu

-*Display navigation options.
+<em>Display navigation options.

 The user can navigate to several possible routes.
 I want to show him these possible routes.

 I'm open as to how.
 Classical ways, e.g. a sidebar listing "pages", are fine.
 And creative ways as well, I'm open to use a creative/innovative way to show routes.

-What are menu/navigation libraries for React?*
+What are menu/navigation libraries for React?</em>

  - [react-burger-menu](https://github.com/negomi/react-burger-menu) - An off-canvas sidebar component with a collection of effects and styles using CSS transitions and SVG path animations.
  - [react-sidebar](https://github.com/balloob/react-sidebar) - A sidebar component for React.